7-what-are-the-standard-disciplinary-sanctions-established-by-the-texas-health

 • Texas State Board of Social Work Examiners

 All complaints concerning professionals that each of these boards licenses go through the Council to the appropriate licensing board.
 If a violation of a rule, law, or policy leads to a complaint and potential disciplinary action against you as a licensed behavioral health professional, you must take immediate steps to protect yourself and your license.
-Having a professional counselor license defense attorney on your side can make a significant difference in the overall outcome of your case.
+Having a professional counselor license defense lawyer on your side can make a significant difference in the overall outcome of your case.

 BHEC Disciplinary Sanction Guidelines in General